 (E) Closures of any of the categories in (c)(iii)(A) through (D) of this subsection.

-(d) Whenever an actual enumeration is used, it shall be made in accordance with the practices and policies of, and subject to the approval of, the office of financial management.
+(d) Whenever an actual enumeration is used, it shall be made in accordance with the practices and policies of, and subject to the approval of, the office.

-(e) The code city shall be responsible for the full cost of the population determination.
+(e) The city or town shall be responsible for the full cost of the population determination.

 Population determinations, office of financial management: Chapter 43.62 RCW.